yuno-payments/yuno-docs/docs/Security and Compliance/data-migration-processes/token-migration-process-copy.md

 ---
-title: Token Migration Process (COPY)
+title: Token Migration Process [remove tabs copy]
 deprecated: false
-hidden: false
+hidden: true
 metadata:
   description: >-
     Token migration is the process by which the card numbers stored in a